 “That is, by being opportunistic I had hurt myself with my performance, given that I live and support my family mostly through shows in such places,” Carcasses wrote.

-Reached by phone Monday, he said the Facebook post contained everything he intended to say publically about the matter.
+Reached by phone earlier Monday, he declined to answer questions and said the upcoming Facebook post would contain everything he intended to say publically about the matter.

 The offending performance came during a Thursday night concert organized to demand the return of the “Cuban Five” — intelligence agents sentenced to long prison terms in the United States.

 Featuring an all-star lineup of Cuban musicians, held outside the U.S. diplomatic mission in Havana and beamed to televisions across the island, it was as much a national rally as a musical show.